kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Stop menu scrolling past last item
 * TODO BUG If : word is in caps it wont work.
 This could be connected with caps on LIST which only works if given as lcase.

-* TODO add more editing features
-* TODO fix editor bugs
-* TODO fix editor issues
-* TODO typing a long few lines and then back space, then insert ends up creating spurious characters - added clear of edit buffer
-* TODO PICK word to pick a value at a given value on stack and move to TOS
-* TODO Fix prev line recall and insertion.
-Corruption appears on the end of line - added clear of edit buffer
-* TODO Editor issue insert mid string causes loss of zero term giving random data
-* TODO Backspace mid string does not clean up shifted text
-* TODO Jump to end of line does not work should set to the number in last debug display
-* TODO If cursor at end of line, when go back it leaves custor displayed
 * TODO With the float code being so big need to do some opt via http://z80-heaven.wikidot.com/optimization

 * TODO read ext concat is the problem